EnjoysCMS/catalog/README.md

-1. added to doctrine config in `/config/doctrine.php`
+1. Added to doctrine config in `/di/doctrine.php`

 ```php
 use Gedmo\Tree\TreeListener;